Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Theory of Posterior Robustness for Multivariate Data

 We next present our result on the posterior robustness under the CSM model, where we specify $\pi(\cdot)$ by the two-component mixture with the unfolded log-Pareto distribution.
 Below, the value of mixture weight $\phi$ is fixed, so the posterior robustness is proved to be valid for each value of $\phi$.

 \begin{thm} Assume that the joint prior $p_0(\bbe,\bSi)$ satisfies

 for some $\kappa>0$, where $\sigma_k^2$ is the $k$-th diagonal element of $\bSi$ and the expectation is taken with respect to $p_0(\bbe,\bSi)$.
-Then, the posterior robustness holds under the CSM model for each value of $\phi \in (0,1)$. \end{thm} The proof is given in the Supplementary Materials.
+Then, the posterior robustness holds under the CSM model for each value of $\phi \in (0,1)$. \end{thm} The proof is provided in the Supplementary Materials.
 As discussed in Section~\ref{sec:def}, the likelihood robustness implies the posterior robustness if the exchange of the limit ($\om\to\infty$) and integral (with respect to $(\bbe,\bSi)$) is justified.
+In using the dominated convergence theorem, however, constructing an integrable, upper-bounding function is more difficult than the univariate case.
+We find such a bounding function by viewing the integral as a risk function, in the spirit of the iterated expectation of risk difference methods (\citealt{kubokawa1994unified,ks1994}).

-The moment condition required above guarantees the integrability of the dominating function.
-A typical class of priors that satisfy this moment condition is the independent prior with the finite first moments of $\bbe$ and $\bSi^{-1/2}$.
-Examples of prior distributions in this class include the independent normal and inverse-Wishart priors for $\bbe$ and $\bSi$, respectively.
+Required moment conditions guarantee the integrability of the bounding function.
+A typical class of priors that satisfies the moment conditions is an independent prior with finite first moments of $\bbe$ and $\bSi^{-1/2}$.
+Examples of prior distributions in this class include independent normal and inverse-Wishart priors for $\bbe$ and $\bSi$, respectively.